dloker/visa_eligibility-checker/readme.md

 - Upload **supporting documents** (e.g., PDFs of awards or press)
 - Use **LLM fine-tuning** for custom scoring logic
 - Add optional **web interface** for user input/review
+- Distill larger model reasoning and evaluations to fine-tune smaller model for this specific purpose
+- Test out new prompting with multiple criteria being evluated simultaneously
+- If using local LLM, leverage KV-caching and fine-tuning to store majority of prompt data
+    - Mixture of CAG vs RAG
+- Keep fresh data regarding salaries for various jobs in order to better handle "High Remuneration" criteria without having to hit the internet to search for each evaluation